Tsunami014/3D-Map/theory/DEVELOPMENT.md

 | name       | str       | XX..XX | Variable; string can be of any length | The name of the feature, if it has one | `"Cooks River"`  | Only uses characters in the set `[a-zA-Z ]` |

 # Development & integration
-## Past code
+## Development process
  - [Planet data](./planetData.mp4) used an openstreetmap mirror to get polygons about the world and render them using matplotlib.
-This API was rejected as it took literally 2 mins to load just Asia, and also they are not too accurate.
+This API was rejected as it took 2 mins to load just Asia, and also they are not too accurate.
- - [mainold.py](./main2D.mp4) was the starting point for the 3D map that is the final project; it is very similar, using the same APIs, and I kept it in the github repo as it works fine.
+ - [mainold.py](./main2D.mp4) was the starting point for the 3D map that is the final project; it is very similar, using the same APIs; and I kept it in the github repo as it works fine.

 See github commits for more information.
 # Testing and debugging
-See [tests.py](../tests.py) for a comprehensive list of unittests for every function.
+## Unittests
+The unittests have been provided in [tests.py](../tests.py) to ensure developers can test what parts of the code works with a new feature change and what bugs to fix.

+Every function in API.py has been unit tested, in addition to some integration/system tests of the whole system to ensure the system can handle different cases, such as:
+ - No wifi
+ - Bad inputs (wrong types)
+ - Incorrect values (too high/low, places that do not exist, etc.)
+ - Correct values (ensure it does not fail) and their output types

+## Peer review
 Peer review template:
  - How well does it fit the functional and non-functional requirements and specifications?
  - How was the loading?
 Did you think it was too long or you didn't notice it?